 top of page

-Panaracer Race A & L Evo 3 Road Bicycle Tire Long Term Review
+Panaracer Race A & L Evo 3 Road Bicycle Tire - Long Term Review

-This review of my Panacarer Race A & L Evo 4 road bike tire is a follow-up of my first road tires, the Continental Ultra Sport II tires.
-After reviewing my somehow disappointing experience with the Ultra Sport II tires, I was looking for a better replacement.
-During the search, I discovered Panaracer tires, a name which I've never heard of.
-According to the homepage they are made in Japan, for me still an indication of quality.
+This review of my Panaracer Race A & L Evo 4 road bike tire is a follow-up of my first road tires, the entry-level Continental Ultra Sport II tires.
+After my somehow disappointing experiences with the Ultra Sport II tires, I was looking for a better replacement tires.
+During my research, I discovered the brand Panaracer, a name which I've never heard of.

 According to the homepage, Panaracer makes three different Evo 3 foldable tubed tires